SC de Goa: Origins

-1999–2010
+Formation and journey: 1999–2010

-Sporting Clube de Goa, as a professional football club, came into existence in 1999, when the public of Panjim decided to launch football club, after Cidade de Goa disbanded its football team.
+The club as a professional football club, came into existence in 1999, when the residents of Panjim decided the launch of a football club after "Cidade dé Goa" (a local club) disbanded its football team.
 Thus, after Vasco Sports Club, Sporting became the second club of public shareholding in Goa.
 The club, built on the lines of Portuguese club Sporting Clube de Portugal, has made rapid strides in the national circuit.
-Sporting shot to prominence by an impressive performance in the 2001–02 Federation Cup, the team made it to the last four after victories over stronger teams like East Bengal FC and Indian Bank Recreational Club.
+Sporting shot to prominence with an impressive performance in the 2001–02 Federation Cup, the team made it to the last four after victories over stronger teams like East Bengal FC and Indian Bank Recreational Club.

 After winning the 2002–03 National Football League II, Sporting made its debut in the 2003–04 season of National Football League.
 In 2004–05 NFL season, they were on the verge of winning their first league championship but lost out on the last day when Dempo pipped them to the title.
-Their season was marred by a horrific bus accident that ruled out 4 key players for the whole season, while several others were injured.
-However, led by Nigerian import Dudu Omagbemi, they managed to complete their matches in a very short span of time after being given a few weeks off so that their players could recover, and heroically came second ahead of traditional powerhouses East Bengal, Mohun Bagan, Salgaocar and Mahindra United.
+Their season was marred by a horrific bus accident that ruled out 4 key players for the whole season while several others were injured.
+However, led by Nigerian import Dudu Omagbemi, they managed to complete their matches in a very short period after being given a few weeks off so that their players could recover, and heroically came second ahead of traditional powerhouses East Bengal, Mohun Bagan, Salgaocar and Mahindra United.
 Sporting entered into the finals of 2005 Federation Cup, but finished as the runner-up.

 In 2005, Sporting missed the Durand Cup title by a whisker when the Army XI produced an upset to win.
 In the 2006 edition of Federation Cup, they reached the finals once again, but lost in penalty shoot-out to Mohun Bagan AC.
-They achieved third place in the 2008–09 I-League.
+In 2008, Sporting Goa took part in E. K. Nayanar Gold Cup, played a 0–0 draw with Brazilian side Associação Ferroviária de Esportes in group stages.
+The club achieved third place in the 2008–09 I-League.

-2010–present
+Later years: 2010–present

 After getting relegated from the I-League in 2010, they participated in the 2011 I-League 2nd Division and won promotion by finishing in 2nd place.
-In the finals of 2013–14 Indian Federation Cup, Churchill Brothers defeated Sporting Goa 3–1.
+At the final of 2013–14 Indian Federation Cup, Churchill Brothers defeated Sporting Goa by 3–1.
+In 2016, they again progressed to the semi-finals, until being beaten by Aizawl.
 In June 2020, Sporting Goa enjoyed an international transfer when club's Indian forward Shanon Viegas signed with Portuguese AF Lisboa 2ª Divisão Série side C.D.
 Olivais e Moscavide for a long-term deal.